 An important component of the mission of Corlears School is to provide an excellent progressive education for school-age children in a socioeconomically diverse environment.
-In order to create a community of learners from the broadest range of backgrounds, the school has created a financial aid program that insures that children, regardless of their families’ financial resources to sufficiently pay tuition, will have the opportunity to attend Corlears.
+In order to create a community of learners from the broadest range of backgrounds, the school has created a financial aid program that ensures that children, regardless of their families’ financial resources to sufficiently pay tuition, will have the opportunity to attend Corlears.

 The primary responsibility for financing an independent school education is the family’s.
 Financial aid is designed to fill the gap between what the family is able to pay for tuition and the cost of the tuition.